ItzCornflakez/mini-project-D7041E/README.md

 We found that from our tests the text based model generally gave the best accuracy and the SVM classifier gave the overall highest accuracy.

-_For additional explanations and findings, please refer to youtube video [Documentation](https://example.com)_ (Insert link to youtube video)

 <p align="right">(<a href="#top">back to top</a>)</p>